The nonlinear estimates on quantum Besov spaces: Preliminaries

 \section{Preliminaries}

-In this section, let us recall some basic definitions and properties of quantum Euclidean spaces and function spaces on it.
-For a more detailed and comprehensive introduction about the theory of quantum Euclidean spaces, see \cite{Hong,LMSZ}.
+In this section, we recall some basic definitions and properties of quantum Euclidean spaces and function spaces on them.
+For a more detailed and comprehensive introduction to the theory of quantum Euclidean spaces, see \cite{Hong,LMSZ}.